 Where did it originate?

 Need a little more proof this isn’t some hair-brained (pun intended) idea?
 Consider this: Per the Encyclopedia of Hair: A Cultural History, sugaring purportedly dates back to ancient times in the Middle East.
+The process is said to have been used as far back as 1900 B.C.E. and originated in Persia.
+Other regions may have relied on honey until sugar became widely available in the first millennia B.C.E.
 Ancient Egyptians like Cleopatra didn’t have the wide variety of hair removals options we do today, so they relied on sugaring to keep their skin smooth.

 How do you make sugaring wax at home?